 Much of my current work examines emergent technologies within their historical, theoretical, or institutional contexts, especially in the research university, which I have written about here and here.
 I try to consider the consequences of technological innovation on competing ideas about the future (sometimes in science-fiction contexts) and assess their impact on subjects such as cultural identities, political economy, and social/political formations.

 Broadly, my research and teaching interests include technology and digital media, science fiction studies, literary and cultural theory, the history of science and technology, and the digital humanities—the last with an emphasis on data mining and computational approaches to textual objects.
 Two ongoing projects include contributions to a digital variorum interface for viewing the history of markup to various editions of Mary Shelley’s Frankenstein and an analysis of the complete papers and personal libraries of AI pioneers Herbert Simon and Allen Newell.

 In 2017, I was an A.W.
 Mellon Fellow in the Digital Humanities, and I was the 2018 English Departmental Fellow in Humanities Analytics.
 Additionally, I am a HASTAC Scholar for Carnegie Mellon Libraries’ dSHARP led by Scott Weingart.
-My co-curated rare materials exhibit The Frankenstein Complex celebrated the 200th anniversary of Mary Shelley’s novel, and was on display last year at Carnegie Mellon’s Posner Center.
+My co-curated rare materials exhibit The Frankenstein Complex celebrated the 200th anniversary of Mary Shelley’s novel, and was on display through 2018 at Carnegie Mellon University’s Posner Center.

-In the past, I have also taught or TA’d courses in science fiction classics, rhetorical corpus analysis, philosophy of the human person, ethics, and argumentative writing.
+In the past, I have also taught or TA’d courses in rhetorical corpus analysis, science fiction classics, ancient literature, philosophy of the human person, ethics, and argumentative writing.